The women executed in

 production operator for Hewlett Packard.

-In 1978 she married Benson Loh Ngak Hua She
+In 1978 she married Benson Loh Ngak Hua She met Lim when her mother

-met Lim when her mother brought her to him to try and cure her of her
+brought her to him to try and cure her of her bad-temper and constant

-believed in Lim’s “powers” and allowed him to give her electric shock
+“powers” and allowed him to give her electric shock “treatment”.
+He also administered shocks to her husband,

-to her husband, with fatal results.
-Lim
+with fatal results.
+Lim got away with

-Hospital for treatment.
-She would later
+treatment.
+She would later claim that

-(always referred to as his mistress by the Singaporean press).
+referred to as his mistress by the Singaporean press).

 Lucy Lau